backstage/backstage/plugins/git-release-manager/dev/README.md

-# github-release-manager
+# git-release-manager

-Welcome to the github-release-manager plugin!
+Welcome to the git-release-manager plugin!

 _This plugin was created through the Backstage CLI_

 ## Getting started

-Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/github-release-manager](http://localhost:3000/github-release-manager).
+Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/git-release-manager](http://localhost:3000/git-release-manager).

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.